bitrepository/reference/bitrepository-client/README.md

   * PutFile
   * ReplaceFile

-The clients operate on a asynchronious event driven basis, this means that when invoking a client an event handler needs to be provided as that is where information and results from the operation will be given.
+The clients operate on a asynchronious event-driven basis, this means that when invoking a client an event handler needs to be provided as that is where information and results from the operation will be given.

 ## Usage of clients